 Since my original vasectomy, I have undergone six additional surgeries and nerve blocks in an attempt to stop the chronic pain, including a four and a half-hour testicular reconstruction and vasectomy reversal.
 I have been offered 90 medications in conjunction with innumerable therapies.
 Some approaches have offered temporary relief, but none have provided a cure.
 Other men I’ve come in contact with who have experienced the same type of painful consequences from their vasectomy procedures have been dealing with the aftereffects for five to ten years and more.
 The negative effects of tubal ligation for women and many other long-term methods of birth control used by women are well known.
 Unlike vasectomies, though, this has been discussed openly for many years.
 Men and women should consider the possible substantial negative results before seeking surgical sterilization.

 Don’t Mess up your Life

 Friends and acquaintances, upon hearing what has happened to me, often remark, “Gee, I’ll bet that really messes up your sex life!”
 What I can tell you is that it really messes up your whole life, as anyone who has chronic pain will tell you.
-What I have learned beyond a shadow of a doubt is that it is much easier and better to alter one’s attitudes and practices than it is to alter one’s body for the sake of convenience.
+I have learned beyond a shadow of a doubt that it is much better to alter your attitudes and practices than your body for the sake of convenience.